New Rapid Chargers from EB Charging are live and on free vend! More info →

 Yes, but only for a while.

 It seems as if buying an existing, second-hand vehicle would incur a much lower carbon footprint than a brand new electric vehicle.
 But, the key difference between an EV and a petrol vehicle is that an EV incurs the majority of its carbon footprint during manufacture.
 An existing petrol vehicle will be still be pumping out emissions from its engine for years to come, so it won't actually be the more environmentally friendly option for that long.
+Plus, of course, an EV won't be distributing other harmful tailpipe emissions wherever it goes (which, incidentally, happens to be where people are).

 Example: New 2019 Nissan Leaf